sauravag/FIRM-MATLAB/README.txt

 Authors:
 -> Ali Agha
--> Ajinkya Jain
+-> Saurav Agarwal
 -> Amir Tamjidi
--> Saurav Agarwal
+-> Ajinkya Jain

-Copyright: Ali Agha 2013.
+Copyright: 2013.

 This work is part of research carried out at Texas A&M University.